omoindrot/omoindrot.github.io/_drafts/estimator.md

 labels = [4, 2, 7]
 {% endhighlight %}

-We can build a dataset from these two lists by iterating through both files, using `tf.data.Dataset.from_tensor_slices`:
+We can build a Dataset from these two lists by iterating through both files, using `tf.data.Dataset.from_tensor_slices`:

 {% highlight python %}
 dataset = tf.data.Dataset.from_tensor_slices((filenames, labels))
 {% endhighlight %}

-Here is how we transform the dataset for training:
+Here is how we transform the Dataset for training:
 {% highlight python %}
 dataset = dataset.shuffle(buffer_size=100 * batch_size)
 dataset = dataset.repeat(num_epochs)